dexie/dexie-website/docs/Tutorial/Best-Practices.md

 IndexedDB will commit a transaction as soon as it isn't used within a tick.
 This means that you MUST NOT call any other async API (at least not wait for it to finish) within a transaction scope.
 If you do, you will get a TransactionInactiveError thrown at you as soon as you try to use the transaction after having waited for the other async API.

-In case you really need to call a short-lived async-API, Dexie 2.0 can actually keep your transaction alive for you if you use [Dexie.waitFor()](https://dexie.org/docs/Dexie/Dexie.waitFor()).
+In case you really need to call a short-lived async-API, Dexie can actually keep your transaction alive for you if you use [Dexie.waitFor()](https://dexie.org/docs/Dexie/Dexie.waitFor()).

-### ~~4.
-Stick to Dexie.Promise and never use another Promises within transactions!~~

-~~[Dexie.Promise](/docs/Promise/Promise) is ES6 and A+ compliant, meaning that you can use any favourite promise together with Dexie.
-However, within transactions, DO NOT use any other promise implementation than Dexie.Promise!
-Otherwise the effective transaction will be gone.~~

-This part is no more relevant with Dexie 2.0.
-Instead:

 ### 4. Use the global Promise within transactions!